hashgraph/stablecoin-studio/contracts/README.md

    2. Deploy the Factory **Proxy Admin** smart contract.
    3. Deploy the Factory **TransparentUpgradeableProxy** smart contract setting the Factory logic as the implementation and the Factory proxy admin as the admin.

-You may also clone this repository, install the dependecies (see [Build](#Build)) and run `npx hardhat deployFactory` in order to deploy all factories (HederaERC20 and StableCoinFactory) and its proxies onto the testnet network.
+You may also clone this repository, install the dependecies (see [Build](#Build)) and run `npx hardhat deployFactory` in order to deploy all factories (hederaTokenManager and StableCoinFactory) and its proxies onto the testnet network.
 Once completed, an output with the new addresses is provided:

 `````
 Proxy Address:           0.0.7110
 Proxy Admin Address:     0.0.7108
 Factory Address:         0.0.7106
-HederaERC20 Address:     0.0.7102
+hederaTokenManager Address:     0.0.7102
 `````

 > The account used to deploy will be determined by the values in the `.env` file, that must contain the `HEDERA_OPERATOR_` entries for the account id, public / private key and evm address.
 See the `.env.sample` file to see all the attributes.
 See [Test accounts](#Tests-accounts) to learn more.